dmitrybilyk/easyboot/src/main/java/com/learn/easyboot/algorythms_and_data_structures/algorithms/sorting/sorting_algorithms.md

 Merge Sort.
 Arrays is divided into the set of single element arrays which then are compared and merged into bigger arrays back.

+Quick Sort.
+Pivot is selected and all elements on the left side are compared to it.
+Left side then is becoming ordered, pivot is put to the proper place Effective on the large data sets.
+IT IS THE FASTEST SORTING ALGORITHM!!!

+Selection Sort.
+Traversing the array and putting the smallest value on the left side.